RS9977/LanguageCorrector/README.md

 - Provide a reasonable translation from English to another language based on common language structures.
 [30%]
     - We added the ability to translation from Dutch to English and from English to Dutch.
 We accomplished this by crawling a Dutch to English online dictionary and translating the words literally.
 Usage: use `--dutchDict` argument with crawler to re-crawl the dictionary.
 For translation we used crawled dictionary and translate the data on both side.`--translateToEnglish` and `--translateToDutch` in corrector will do this.

-### Implemented Features not in description of Language correction
+### Implemented Features not in description of Language Correction FosWiki page
 - Implement a GUI to help user give feedback on updated tokens.
 - Accept sentence in command line as well as file name for both checker and corrector.
 - Help option for command line and detection of non-valid commands for checker and corrector.